crystal-vm/crystal-reader/README.md

 ## Salama Reader

 The parser part of salama is now a standalone gem.
-It parses bosl using Parslet and no other dependencies.
+It parses Phisol using Parslet and no other dependencies.

 Also it is very educational, as it is very readable code, and not too much of it.

-## Bosl Basic Object System Language
+## Phisol Phi System Object Language

-Bosl is just forming after a major insight.
-I used to nag about C quite randomly before, but now i found the two main things that make it unsuitable, as a system language, for implementing an Object
-system:

-- C has inherent non object features.
-But one could just use structs to get around that.
-  One would have to (unlike c++ eg) forbid the usage of large parts of the language
-- The calling convention is not object based, ie not upward compatible in an oo system.

-Contrary to what i thought before, other features of c are actually needed.
-Programming an oo vm without a system language is like programming an os in assembler.
-All right for some, but not most.

-Specifically a static language is not an obstacle, or even a good thing.
-One pretends the world is closed until run-time.
-Then one needs to have the same compiling capabilities.

-Types, or a static type system, is also quite necessary to stay sane.
-It is "just" a matter of extending that for oo later.
-Luckily i have found a system to do that.

-Return and argument types for functions are now done!
+Phisol is just forming after realizing the (unfortunate) need for an oo system language.
+(I really  didn't want to do yet another language)

+ The need comes from these three things:

+- a language is needed to translate to.
+Meaning a software layer is needed, but to understand how that layer works, a syntax is needed.
+Thus is born a language.
+- Upward compatible memory and calling conventions are needed
+- Multiple return addresses are needed

+From these comes the name: A phi node is the opposite of what you may think of as an if.
+Actually an if statement is always a branch (the if part) and a rejoining of the two branches (the phi part).

+In Phisol a function call is not necessarily a part of linear code.
+A call may return to several addresses, making the call more like an if statement.

 ### Syntax

-Syntax (and semantics) of bosl are just forming, but some things are clear:
+Syntax (and semantics) of Phisol are just forming, but some things are clear:

 - statically typed (in the beginning with just two types) meaning all variable declarations, functions and arguments shall be typed.